Jimmy Medranda

-Jimmy Gerardo Medranda Obando (born February 7, 1994) is a Colombian professional footballer who plays as a defender or midfielder for USL Championship club San Antonio FC.
+Jimmy Gerardo Medranda Obando (born February 7, 1994) is a Colombian professional footballer who plays as a defender or midfielder.

 Career

 Deportivo Pereira

 Medranda joined the youth program of Colombian club Deportivo Pereira at the age of 12 before eventually earning promotion to the first team at the age of 18.
 He made two league appearances in Categoría Primera B during the 2012 season in addition to a Copa Colombia appearance.

 In 2013, he made seven league appearances, including four starts, and scored one goal in addition to six Copa Colombia appearances.

 Sporting Kansas City

 In August 2013, Medranda was loaned to Sporting Kansas City in Major League Soccer.
 He made his debut with Sporting in a September 3–0 victory over the Columbus Crew.

 Sporting made the transfer permanent ahead of the 2014 season.

 On November 19, 2019, Medranda was selected by Nashville SC in the 2019 MLS Expansion Draft.